 With items from the collection of Aung Soe Myint, this exhibition tells the story of several key heritage buildings in Yangon.
 In some cases, these buildings are long gone.
 In others, they still stand today.
 The objects that represent their memory have journeyed over the years, from person to person, and place to place.
 Here, we combine them with historic photographs and documents, to reveal their delicate associations and stories.
 They are displayed within cabinets made from remnants of lost heritage buildings.

-Yangon Heritage Trust, with the sponsorship of Prudential©, is currently presenting an exhibition that reveals Yangon’s cosmopolitan past and present.
-The exhibition titled “Global City: Yangon’s Past, Present and Future” showcases more than 120 photographs which expose Yangon as the hub of many of the key events in the history of Myanmar.
-It reflects the Trust’s mission to conserve this city’s rich cultural heritage and our vision for Yangon as one of the most liveable and vibrant cities in Asia.
-The exhibition is open to public Monday to Friday from 9.00am until 5.00pm in the lobby of the YHT office in the lower block of Pansodan Road.
-(See the Map.)
+Yangon Heritage Trust, with the sponsorship of Prudential©, presented an exhibition that reveals Yangon’s cosmopolitan past and present.
+The exhibition titled “Global City: Yangon’s Past, Present and Future” showcased more than 120 photographs which expose Yangon as the hub of many of the key events in the history of Myanmar.
+It reflected the Trust’s mission to conserve this city’s rich cultural heritage and our vision for Yangon as one of the most liveable and vibrant cities in Asia.